fastcat/wirelink/PROTOCOL.md

 The following attributes are defined, mostly as 1 byte ASCII values:

-* `0x0`: `Unknown`: Not really unknown, but rather an "I'm here" fact, a cross between a keep-alive and a ping.
+* `!`: `Alive`: An indicator that the remote peer is alive
+  * Value is a 16 byte UUID, which will change if the peer restarts or otherwise forgets things and needs to be re-told them.
+* `e`: `EndpointV4`: A candidate IPv4 address + UDP port for reaching the peer
-* `e`: `EndpointV4`: Value is a 4 byte IPv4 address followed by a two byte UDP port
+  * Value is a 4 byte IPv4 address followed by a two byte UDP port
+* `E`: `EndpointV6`: A candidate IPv4 address + UDP port for reaching the peer
-* `E`: `EndpointV6`: Value is a 16 byte IPv6 address followed by a two byte UDP port
+  * Value is a 16 byte IPv6 address followed by a two byte UDP port
+* `a`: `AllowedCidrV4`: An IPv4 entry for the peer's AllowedIPs
-* `a`: `AllowedCidrV4`: Value is a 4 byte IPv4 network followed by a 1 byte
-  CIDR prefix length
+  * Value is a 4 byte IPv4 network followed by a 1 byte CIDR prefix length
+* `A`: `AllowedCidrV6`: An IPv6 entry for the peer's AllowedIPs
-* `A`: `AllowedCidrV6`: Value is a 16 byte IPv6 network followed by a 1 byte
-  CIDR prefix length
+  * Value is a 16 byte IPv6 network followed by a 1 byte CIDR prefix length
 * `S`: `SignedGroup`: Value is a signed group of facts (see below)

 In practice, the only attribute that appears directly on the wire is the